Aníbal Acevedo Vilá: Government shut-down

 New tensions surfaced during April 2006, when Acevedo Vilá announced the central government of Puerto Rico did not have enough funds to pay the salary of public employees for the months of May and June.
 The Governor asked the Legislature to approve a loan of over $500 million so that the government could keep the agencies running.
 The Senate approved the loan, but the House of Representatives refused to do so.
 Acevedo Vilá then announced that most of the government agencies would shut down beginning 1 May, and would remain closed unless the House approved the new loan.
-The government shutdown lasted two weeks, until Governor Acevedo Vilá, the President of the Senate and the Speaker of the House reached an agreement to end the shutdown.
-The details of the agreement included the approval of a new loan as well as new fiscal reforms that would impose a sales tax and require the reduction of operational costs of the central government of the island.
+The government shutdown lasted two weeks, until Governor Acevedo Vilá, the president of the Senate Kenneth McClintock and the Speaker of the House José Aponte-Hernández reached an agreement to end the shutdown.
+The details of the agreement included the approval of a new loan as well as new fiscal reforms that would, eliminate the 6.6% general excise tax, replace it with a 7% sales tax and require the reduction of operational costs of the central government of the islands.

 Failed attempt at reelection (2008)

 During the course of 2008, Acevedo Vilá was indicted with a total of 24 charges of corruption.
-Due to this situation and the economic crisis hampering his tenure, several potential candidates like William Miranda Marín (Mayor of Caguas) and Alejandro García Padilla (former Secretary of the Department of Consumer Affairs and candidate to the Senate) were mentioned as possible replacements.
-However, Acevedo Vilá decided to run for reelection, and was openly endorsed by the Party in a massive rally held at the José Miguel Agrelot Coliseum.
+Due to this situation and the economic crisis hampering his tenure, several potential candidates like William Miranda Marín (Mayor of Caguas) and Alejandro García Padilla (former secretary of the Department of Consumer Affairs and candidate to the Senate) were mentioned as possible replacements.
+However, Acevedo Vilá decided to run for reelection, and was openly endorsed by the party in a massive rally held at the José Miguel Agrelot Coliseum.

-Sometime after, he chose the President of the Puerto Rico Government Development Bank Alfredo Salazar as his running mate for the position of Resident Commissioner.
+Sometime after, he chose the president of the Puerto Rico Government Development Bank Alfredo Salazar as his running mate for the position of Resident Commissioner.
 The final rally of the Popular Democratic Party campaign looked like a massive gathering at the parking lot of one of the stations of the Tren Urbano as reported by press.
 Despite this final push, Acevedo Vilá was defeated by Fortuño by 224,894 votes, being the PPD candidate defeated by the largest margin in Puerto Rico's history.
-Shortly after, Acevedo Vilá announced his resignation as President of the Party.
+Shortly after, Acevedo Vilá announced his resignation as president of the party.